- Admiring the rugged natural beauty of two of England’s most beautiful National Parks

 - Meals: Breakfast, lunch

 Sadly we’ve reached our final stage and our last day on the bikes.
-Before bidding farewell however, we have to ride deep into the heart of the Lake District one last time in order to keep our appointment with two of the country’s most notorious climbs.
+Before bidding farewell however, we have to ride deep into the heart of the Lake District one last time.

 We’ll spend the rest of the day negotiating the minor roads which lead us through Ambleside, once more to the shores of Windermere and beyond as we bypass Kendal and finally arrive back in Kirkby Lonsdale where it all started.